micmejia/bible-dump/AMPC/John/John 8.md

-So they took up stones to throw at Him, but Jesus, by mixing with the crowd, concealed Himself and went out of the temple [[^e]enclosure].
+So they took up stones to throw at Him, but Jesus, by mixing with the crowd, concealed Himself and went out of the temple [enclosure].